 After a very long and unbidden pause (2016-2019), Leslie resumed painting full-time.
 She hung an exhibition (the Merci, Monsieur Manet series) in Mirepoix in 2020 but it was closed due to the covid restrictions.
 The series was exhibited again elsewhere in December 2021.

 Within certain constraints, Leslie has been undertaking research and experimenting with various media.
 In December 2022 and January 2023 she participated in two group exhibitions.
 For these two shows, Leslie exhibited small scale collages.
-In February 2023 she started to work in collaboration with an experienced lithographer in France.
+In February 2023 she started to work in collaboration with an experienced lithographer in France. the results will be on exhibit at an extended jazz festival in a local town in the summer of 2023 where she will have a stand (for the first time!).

 All images © Leslie Stratford 2023